An Appalachian Trail Tale

 Trail news can be inaccurate--and gossip soon becomes gospel--but the hiker who filled us in, a guy who called himself Jason (probably because his parents had done the same about thirty years ago), didn’t appear the embellishing or lying sort.
 And he shared a worried look on his face, a look of empathy and sincerity and a fair amount of freckles, but never mind that.
 The news was hard to take, and the one name he mentioned was Rainbow Bright, a young woman with a megawatt smile.
 I hiked with Rainbow back in North Carolina for an afternoon.

 The Georgian had been hit and dragged by the driver’s big, ol’ Buick.
-The two-ton killing machine only came to a halt when a fellow hiker dove in and heaved on the emergency brake.
+The two-ton killing machine came to a halt only when a fellow hiker cartwheeled in and heaved on the e-brake.
 The motorist, a guy of about seventy--age and IQ--had been a part of the parade.
 He reportedly suffered an infarction or the effects of a booze binge; he was incoherent in the aftermath.

 “The trail is where I’m the me I’m supposed to be.”